Can't Decide on a Health Career?

 Are background checks required?

 You must complete multiple background checks to be accepted into the clinical component of the program.
-You must provide the following:
+Upon acceptance to clinicals you must provide the following:

 - Pennsylvania Child Abuse History Clearance